 Personnel gates, located adjacent to each vehicular gate, will provide pedestrian access to each part of the site from the existing pavement to Locksbrook Road.
-The pathway access was widened in response to feedback from the public engagement process to better accommodate cyclists.
 In addition, a further connection to the south of the site provides access to and from the riverside tow-path for both pedestrians and cyclists.